Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

-In Figure \ref{fig:dynamics_S1}, Planetary embryos that collided with others or were ejected from the system are shown as black.
-The gray color is used to show planetary objects on orbits outside 0.7~AU and also leftover planetary embryos.
-Overall, the orbital eccentricity of planetary embryos grow systematically from the start of the simulation to about 1~Myr as they grow by pebble accretion and consequently their gravitational interaction becomes stronger.
+Figure \ref{fig:dynamics_S1} shows how the orbital eccentricities of embryos on average increase from the start of the simulation to about 1~Myr as they grow by pebble accretion and consequently their mutual gravitational interaction becomes stronger.
 The gas tidal effects damp the orbital eccentricity and inclination and counter-balance the effects of mutual gravitational stirring.
-Orbits of larger protoplantary embryos are more efficiently damped by the gas.
+Orbits of larger protoplanetary embryos are more efficiently damped by the gas.
 Figure \ref{fig:dynamics_S1} shows that only after ${\rm 1~Myr}$ planetary embryos have reached masses large enough to enter in a regime where type-I migration is reasonably fast.
 Migration leads to resonant shepherding and scattering events among planetary embryos.
-As consequence of close-encounters, leftover planetary embryos were typically scattered by the largest migrating planetary embryos when the more massive ones move towards the disk inner edge.
-Scattered bodies tend to reach dynamically excited orbits which may not be efficiently damped during the gas lifetime to allow residual growth by pebble accretion and migration.
+As consequence of close encounters, leftover planetary embryos were typically scattered by the largest migrating bodies when the latter moved towards the disk inner edge.
+Scattered bodies tend to reach dynamically excited orbits which may not be efficiently damped during the gas lifetime to allow residual growth by pebble accretion and migration \citep{levisonetal15b}.
 At the end of the gas disk phase, this simulation produced six planets with masses larger than ${\rm 2~M_{\oplus}}$ inside 0.7~AU.
-As shown at the panel corresponding to the mass evolution, the first phase of growth of these final planets is characterized by pebble accretion.
-However, collisions also take place during early times (e.g. ${\rm \sim1-1.5~Myr}$) but they become more common when they approach the inner edge of the disk.
+As shown in the panel illustrating mass evolution, the first phase of growth of these final planets is characterized by pebble accretion.
+However, collisions with other embryos, which also take place during early times (e.g., ${\rm \sim1-1.5~Myr}$), become more common when the planets approach the inner edge of the disk.
 Of course, this is a consequence of convergent migration but also an effect of short dynamical timescales in the inner parts of the disk.
 At 3~Myr, multiple planetary embryos have reached the inner edge of the disk forming a long resonant chain.